-Canadian sales tax calculator to add or remove GST, HST, PST, QST, and RST by province.
-Calculate before-tax price, after-tax price, and reverse sales tax in Canada.
+Canadian sales tax calculator: add or remove GST, HST, PST, QST, and RST by province, split pre-tax and after-tax price, and reverse sales tax from the total.

-Select a province or territory, enter either the price before tax or the total price after tax, and the calculator splits the result into the correct tax components.
-For harmonized provinces it applies HST, and for others it shows the separate GST and provincial tax amounts.
+Select the province or territory, enter either the before-tax price or the after-tax total, and the calculator splits the result into the correct tax components.
+That makes it useful for receipts, invoices, retail pricing, expense checks, and province-by-province tax comparisons.

 Canadian sales tax formulas